This information is intended for use by health professionals

 Immediately after the administration of idarucizumab, the plasma concentrations of unbound dabigatran were reduced by more than 99%, resulting in levels with no anticoagulant activity.

 The majority of the patients showed sustained reversal of dabigatran plasma concentrations up to 12 hours (≥90%).
-In a subset of patients, recurrence of plasma levels of unbound dabigatran and concomitant elevation of clotting tests was observed, possibly due to re-distribution of dabigatran from the periphery.
+In a subset of patients, recurrence of plasma levels of unbound dabigatran and concomitant elevation of clotting times was observed, possibly due to re-distribution of dabigatran from the periphery.
 This occurred 1-24 hours after administration of idarucizumab mainly at timepoints ≥12 hours.

 Figure 1 – Plasma-levels of unbound dabigatran in the representative group of healthy subjects (administration of idarucizumab or placebo at 0 h)